MainulDip/UX-Study/MistakesToAvoid.md

 6. Not giving variants text label same name

 Figma will look for naming of the label on the left side also

+7. Not making interactive component
+To make varients interactive, link them first using handle, then interaction action will appear to select the behavour.
+Giving precise instruction, animation is also attachable for developers instructions